ronnyml/snowplow-wiki/setup-guide/common/Hosted-assets.md

 We are steadily moving over to [Bintray][bintray] for hosting binaries and artifacts which don't have to be hosted on S3.

-To make deployment easier, the Kinesis apps Scala Stream Collector, Scala Kinesis Enrich and Kinesis Elasticsearch Sink are now all available in a single zip file here:
+To make deployment easier, the Kinesis apps Scala Stream Collector, Stream Enrich and Kinesis Elasticsearch Sink are now all available in a single zip file here:

     http://dl.bintray.com/snowplow/snowplow-generic/snowplow_kinesis_r78_great_hornbill.zip